15-472/s72/README.md

    - `"rgbe"` -- use shared-exponent RGBE as per <a href="https://www.radiance-online.org/cgi-bin/viewcvs.cgi/ray/src/common/color.c?revision=2.33&view=markup#l188">radiance</a>'s HDR format. ( $rgb' \gets 2^{a - 128}*\frac{ rgb + 0.5 }{ 256 }$ )

 It is an error to reference a texture that does not have a channel required by a referencing material (e.g., to supply a one-channel texture as an albedo; or to supply a texture image without an alpha channel when setting the format to `"rgbe"`).

+2D textures should always have their wrap mode set to repeat to allow for tiling.

 The sense of the faces of the cube map is as described in both <a href="https://registry.khronos.org/vulkan/specs/1.3/html/chap16.html#_cube_map_face_selection_and_transformations">the Vulkan specification</a> and <a href="https://www.khronos.org/opengl/wiki/Cubemap_Texture">the OpenGL Wiki</a>.
 Note also that the order of the faces matches the layer number order of the images in the Vulkan specification.